MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M06_ak.md

 #### Task 3 – Assign a Calling Plan license to a user

-In this task you will assign the calling plan license to a user to allow them to make domestic calls via the public switched telephone network.
+In this task, you will assign the calling plan license to a user to allow them to make domestic calls via the public switched telephone network.

 1. Connect to the **Client 1 VM** and sign in with the Credentials that have been provided to you.